Dearest Ford Escape,

 You were the car I drove to my first summer job, you were the car I drove during my high school and early college years.
 You took me to my sports events and I carted my younger siblings around in you.
 You helped me secure my first speeding ticket and my first fender bender.
 I called you by your pet name Es-cap-è taken from that Finding Nemo movie.
 You were the car that I spent my summers in as a horse trail guide and those summers are what I remember most about being with you.

 During those summers with you, I met new friends and fellow coworkers.
 Friends who piled into your trunk and plopped down on your leather seats as you carted us up and down the back country roads.
-Friends who sat on the edges of your opened sun roof with their feet dangling to the dashboard and their hair loose in the warm wind.
-Our sun-tanned elbows resting on your window sills as trendy tunes swirled through your interior and out into the summer breeze.
-We filled you with leather saddles, muddy boots and cold cans of cheery coke.
+Friends who sat on the edges of your opened sunroof with their feet dangling to the dashboard and their hair loose in the warm wind.
+Our sun-tanned elbows resting on your window sills as summer tunes swirled through your interior and out into the breeze.
+We filled you with leather saddles, muddy boots and cold cans of cherry coke.

 You were at my side in the moments I had to say goodbye again and again to that same boy as each summer visit ended.
-You were there with a leather hug through the times of sadness, tears and rough moments.
+You were there with a leather hug through the times of sad moments.
 My steady companion through the school days, carrying me safely on the slippery winter roads, as I waited in anticipation for the next summer to have more “4 x 4” adventures with you, dirtying your leather with dust and horse hair once again.

 You passed on to the next sibling in line and after that I only saw you in passing, driving you now and then for old time’s sake, but never again calling you mine and now, years later, after you have fulfilled your place in my family’s story, you are gone.
 With you goes a piece of me, the memories of my youth, all those carefree, nostalgic days that are now but a dream of the past.
 In the rear-view mirror, I watch that season of life move further and further behind me as I speed ahead into adulthood.